Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

       7741d5096625  registry.local/sdu-docker-stable-local/cray-sdu-rda:1.1.1  /bin/sh -c /usr/s...
 6 weeks ago  Up 6 weeks ago          cray-sdu-rda
       ```

-      If there is a running `cray-sdu-rda` container in the above output, stop it using the container id:
+      If there is a running `cray-sdu-rda` container in the above output, stop it using the container ID:

       ```bash
       ncn# podman stop 7741d5096625
       7741d50966259410298bb4c3210e6665cdbd57a82e34e467d239f519ae3f17d4
       ```

-   1. Remove metal LVM
+   1. Remove metal LVM.

       ```bash
       ncn# vgremove -f --select 'vg_name=~metal*'
       ```

-      > **`NOTE`** Optionally you can run the `pvs` command and if any drives are still listed, you can remove them with `pvremove`, but this is rarely needed.
-Also, if the above command fails or returns a warning about the filesystem being in use, you should ignore the error and proceed to the next step, as this will not inhibit the wipe process.
+      > **NOTE** Optionally, run the `pvs` command.
+If any drives are still listed, remove them with `pvremove`, but this is rarely needed.
+Also, if the above command fails or returns a warning about the filesystem being in use, ignore the error and proceed to the next step, as this will not inhibit the wipe process.

 1. Stop the RAIDs.